-The Sites Reservoir proposal first emerged as part of the second stage of the SWP in the 1980s.
+The Sites Reservoir proposal first emerged as part of the second stage of the State Water Project in the 1980s.
 The first stage was comprised of Oroville Dam, the California Aqueduct and the associated hydroelectric plants and pumping stations.
 All this infrastructure was built during the 1960s to mid-1980s to provide an annual water yield of 2.23 million acre-feet.

 State Water Project Stage II included Sites Reservoir along with a peripheral canal to divert water around the Delta and southward, and various other projects that would feature Northern California river diversions.

 Renewed interest in the Sites Reservoir project has been linked to diminished water supply and delivery shortfalls due to drought, Delta pumping restrictions, population growth and climate change in California.

-Sites Reservoir – officially referred to in studies by DWR and U.S. Bureau of Reclamation as the North-of-Delta Offstream Storage Project (NODOS) – is planned to improve water supply reliability during drought periods when operated in conjunction with existing reservoirs.
+Sites Reservoir – officially referred to in studies by DWR and Bureau of Reclamation as the North-of-Delta Offstream Storage Project (NODOS) – is planned to improve water supply reliability during drought periods when operated in conjunction with existing reservoirs.
 In all, the primary objectives are: